Posts

 Image

 Everyone who has a dog needs to teach them how to behave.
 But why do many people still use methods that have risks for animal welfare?
 Photo: Corey Terrill/Shutterstock By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-Get Companion Animal Psychology in your inbox.
 A new paper by myself (Zazie Todd) looks at the barriers to the adoption of humane dog training methods by ordinary people.
 To understand how people make decisions about dog training, we need to understand people’s attitudes to different methods and what influences them, as well as people’s knowledge and technical ability in using those methods.
 Humane dog training methods use positive reinforcement and negative punishment.
 They are also known as reward-based methods , positive reinforcement, or force free methods, and they basically involve giving or withholding rewards contingent on the dog’s behaviour.
-There a
+There are many reasons to use humane methods rather than aversive o...

 The BC SPCA Animal Behaviour Science Symposium